pbahr/pbahr.github.io/_posts/2016-05-09-titanic_kaggle_competition_with_r_part_3.md

 This time we get slightly lower training accuracy than the model without `Fare`.
 Our Kaggle score has improved to 0.7799 even with a smaller tree of depth 5 as compared to a depth of 8 we had before.

 It should be noted that the best score we have had upto this point is for the model using `Sex`, `Pclass`, and `Fare`.
 My guess is that it is because of inherent errors in imputing missing values for `Age`.

+I look forward to writing the next parts of this series.